holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/08_broken_fsms/lesson_plan_day_2.md

     - FSM formalizations
         - Example: Accept/reject various strings on simple FSM
         - Example: Create and FSM
+    - Why represent FSMs as graphs?
     - Have create FSM on paper as opening problem
-    - Why to represent FSMs as graphs
+        - Have one student do it on the board
+    - Have serialize FSM into JSON
+        - Have one student do it on the board
+    - Run through algorithm to determine if FSM accepts/rejects a string
+        - Setting them up to understand what's going on in code they're debugging
 - Debugging
     - What are useful techniques
         - Linter